rust-lang/lang-team/src/design_notes/eager_drop.md

 `let guard = foo; ...; drop(guard);` has the advantage of explicitness, so does something like `foo.with(|guard| ...)`

-### Clarify for unsafe code can be quite important
+### Clarity for unsafe code can be quite important

 There are known footguns today with the timing of destructors and unsafe code.
 For example, `CString::new().as_ptr()` is a common thing people try to do that does not work.
 Eager destructors would enable more motion, which might exacerbate the problem.